VoxaAI/voxa/docs/middleware.rst

     return Promise.resolve(errorHandler(request, error));
   }, null);

-``onBadResponse``
+``onHandled``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``onBadResponse`` is thrown whenever a state transition fails to generate a result, this usually happens when redirecting to a missing state or an entry call for a non configured intent, the handlers get ``(request, reply, error)`` parameters
+``onUnHandled`` is thrown whenever a state transition fails to generate a result, this usually happens when redirecting to a missing state or an entry call for a non configured intent, the handlers get ``(request, reply, error)`` parameters

 ``onStateMachineError``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^